sheltermanager/asm3/src/static/pages/manual/_sources/service.rst.txt

 "fromdate" and "todate" parameters.
 The dates themselves should be formatted for the current database locale (eg: M/D/Y for US locales, D/M/Y for European, Y/M/D for some Asian locales, etc).

+Note that the "View Movement" permission is required to call this method.

 The method name determines whether the format returned is JSON or XML::